 Routes to Resources

-We’ve listened to feedback from Student Users Forums and polls on duo and as a result we’ve produced Routes to Resources to make it easier to understand all the different ways you can access what you need from the Library.
+We’ve listened to feedback from Library Student Users' Fora and polls on duo, and as a result we’ve produced Routes to Resources to make it easier to understand all the different ways you can access what you need from the Library.

 If you've checked the Library Catalogue and the item isn't available online, is on loan or we don't have it in stock then before you give up try following the Routes to Resources flowchart.
 If you are new to something we suggest and don't know what you're meant to do next below are all the information and links you should need.